2016 Board Of Directors:

 Principal’s Guide – The Foundation has developed a Building Your Instrumental Music Program Booklet that provides information to principals on getting started, next steps, standards, research, and other sources for additional information.

-Master Classes – Master classes were conducted at various grant recipient schools during fiscal year ended September 30, 2015.
+Master Classes – Master classes were conducted at various grantee schools during fiscal year ended September 30, 2016.
 Students had the opportunity to play for recording artists and learn about the recording artist’s own musical background, provide a master class for the students and perform some of the recording artist’s own music for the students.